MrPowerScripts/MrPowerScripts.com/_posts/2019/2019-01-12-remove-unwanted-apps-services-windows-10.md

 title: "Cleandows-10: Remove unwanted apps and services from Windows 10 with Powershell"
 categories: [review]
 tags: [mrpowerscripts, clean windows 10 Powershell, Powershell remove apps windows 10, windows 10 remove apps]
-description-long: Well, this is really cool to see!
-I had a fellow scripter drop into the Discord channel asking some questions about one of my videos.
-Windows restore points with Powershell - super exciting content.
-I wasn't very helpful, but they did show me what they were working on.
-Some really cool Powershell scripts for windows 10 to remove apps and services.
 ---

 Well, this is really cool to see!
 I had a fellow scripter drop into the [Discord channel](https://bit.ly/mrps-discord) asking some questions about one of my videos.
 Windows restore points with Powershell - super exciting content.
 I wasn't very helpful, but they did show me what they were working on.
 Some really cool Powershell scripts for windows 10 to remove apps and services. {% include youtubePlayer.html id="XMK3ZAazprM" %}